tidev/ti.worker/ios/documentation/index.md

-# iosworkermodule Module
+# tiworker Module

 ## Description

 TODO: Enter your module description here

-## Accessing the iosworkermodule Module
+## Accessing the tiworker Module

 To access this module from JavaScript, you would do the following:

-	var iosworkermodule = require("ti.worker");
+	var tiworker = require("info.rborn.tiworker");

-The iosworkermodule variable is a reference to the Module object.
+The tiworker variable is a reference to the Module object.

 ## Reference